This is a link that can help you learn about commas.

 swayed: influenced

-parody: an imitation meant to be amusing and/or in mocking
+parody: an imitation meant to be amusing

 shrilly: in a high-pitched, piercing tone